|

 Select the equipment

-benefit the most from a new maintenance program should be identified and
+would benefit the most from a new maintenance program should be identified

-used in determining the benefit obtained from maintenance.
+considerations, can be used in determining the benefit obtained from

 Various equipment selection methods are